* This is the Professional Version. *

 Type I (50% of dissections): These dissections start in the ascending aorta and extend at least to the aortic arch and sometimes beyond.

 Type III (15%): These dissections start in the descending thoracic aorta just beyond the origin of the left subclavian artery and extend distally or, less commonly, proximally.
+Type IIIa dissections originate distal to the left subclavian artery and are confined to the thoracic aorta.
+Type IIIb dissections originate distal to the left subclavian artery and extend below the diaphragm.

 The Stanford system is simpler.